waveaccounting/django-sixpack/README.rst

 Tracking Locally
 -----------------

-By passing in the argument `local` in the SixpackTest constructor you can tell django-sixpack to create a convertable db record for each participant.
+By passing in the argument `local` in the SixpackTest constructor you can tell django-sixpack to create a convertible db record for each participant.

 .. code:: python